streamingfast/firehose-docs/architecture/data-flow.md

 * Reader components will then write the data to persistent storage.
 The data is then broadcast to the rest of the components in Firehose.
 * The Relayer component reads block data provided by one or more Reader components and provides a live data source for the other Firehose components.
 * The Merger component combines blocks created by Reader components into batches of one hundred individually merged blocks.
 The merged blocks are stored in an object store or written to disk.
-* The Indexer component provides a targeted summary of the contents of each 100-blocks file that was created by the Merger component.
-The indexed 100-blocks files are tracked and cataloged in an index file created by the Indexer component.
-* The IndexProvider component reads index files created by the Indexer component and provides fast responses about the contents of block data for filtering purposes.
-* The Firehose gRPC server component receives blocks from either:
+* The Firehose component receives blocks from:
-  * a merged blocks file source.
+  * **Merged blocks storage** for historical data requests
+  * **One-block storage** for recent blocks not yet merged
+  * **Forked blocks storage** for cursor resolution on forks
-  * live block data received through the Relayer component.
+  * **Relayer** for live block data
-  * an indexed file source created through the collaboration between the Indexer and IndexProvider components.
-* The Firehose gRPC Server component then joins and returns the block data to its consumers.
+* The Firehose component then joins and returns the block data to its consumers through a cursor-based gRPC stream.
 * _Tradeoffs and benefits are presented for how data is stored and how it flows from the instrumented blockchain nodes through Firehose._

 ## Reader Data Flow